 Capital University Law Review

 Roberts, Dorothy E., "Crossing Two Color Lines: Interracial Marriage and Residential Segregation in Chicago" (2017).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2493.